quasientio/scriptchat/README.md

 ## Troubleshooting

-**"ollama executable not found"**: Ensure Ollama is installed and in your PATH.
+**"Ollama executable not found"**: Ensure Ollama is installed and in your PATH.

 **"Configuration file not found"**: Create `~/.scriptchat/config.toml` from the example.

-**Connection errors**: Ensure Ollama is running.
-ScriptChat will start its own Ollama server instance with the correct context length.
+**"An Ollama instance is already running"**: ScriptChat detects if Ollama is already running on the configured port.
+You can:
+- Use the existing instance (recommended for most cases)
+- Start a new ScriptChat-managed instance on an alternative port
+- Exit and stop the existing instance first

+**Connection errors**: If using an external Ollama instance, check that it's still running.
+If ScriptChat manages the instance, check that Ollama is installed and the port is available.

 **Model not found**: Make sure the model is pulled in Ollama (`ollama pull modelname`) and configured in `config.toml`.